 The course of bereavement has become increasingly better understood, with the development of several measures that have proven consistent across some populations.
 These include the Texas Revised Inventory of Grief (3), Core Bereavement Items (4), Criteria for Complicated Grief Disorder (5), and the Inventory of Complicated Grief (6).
 Few studies have targeted a full range of ages and circumstances of death and the bereaved.
 Most of the information available refers to older people or widows, although selected studies have targeted parents of deceased children, surviving friends and partners of HIV sufferers, parents of children who have died violently, and combat Veterans.
 However, younger individuals, especially men, may be at highest risk for complications, relative to a comparison group of same age and sex (7-8).

 Research by Stroebe and colleagues provides a model of the type of study needed (2).
-These researchers compared widows and widowers under retirement age to a control group consisting of married couples, interviewing participants 4 to 7 months following their loss, and again at 14 months and at 2 years.
+These researchers compared widows and widowers under retirement age to a control group consisting of married couples, interviewing participants four to seven months following their loss, and again at 14 months and at two years.
 The researchers found that widows who participated were more depressed than widows who did not while the reverse was true for widowers.
 It is important to keep in mind that most studies of bereavement have succeeded in recruiting only about one-third of eligible individuals, so all data need to be viewed in light of the characteristics of the individuals who choose to participate.
 Given this caveat, studies consistently find bereaved individuals to have higher levels of depressive symptoms than matched controls in the 6-12 months after the death.
-Most of those with milder levels of depression improve by year 2, while those who are clinically depressed (about 20%) remain depressed.
-Somatic symptoms are reported by widows and widowers at a rate nearly 10 times the rate reported by members of the control group in the initial 6 months, and these symptoms are still reported 4 times as much at 2 years.
+Most of those with milder levels of depression improve by year two, while those who are clinically depressed (about 20%) remain depressed.
+Somatic symptoms are reported by widows and widowers at a rate nearly 10 times the rate reported by members of the control group in the initial six months, and these symptoms are still reported four times as much at two years.